pinobatch/pently/docs/usage.md

 > 3. This notice may not be removed or altered from any source distribution.

 tl;dr: Yes, you may use Pently in games that you sell on cartridge.
+Please mention Pently in the credits if practical.